 Wfuzz

 Wfuzz is helpful to run brute-force attacks on various elements such as directories, scripts, or forms.
-Like many other tools in our list, you find it in Kali Linux, but you can run it with the command sudo apt install wfuzz.
+Like many other tools in our list, it can be found in Kali Linux, but users can run it with the command sudo apt install wfuzz.

 Pros